encode/django-vanilla-views/docs/index.md

     source env/bin/activate
     pip install django

-    # Ensure the local copy of the 'vanilla' pacakge is on our path
+    # Ensure the local copy of the 'vanilla' package is on our path
     export PYTHONPATH=..:.

     # Run the project